 If you can’t pay those expenses, your business will suffer.

 On the other hand, growing your business also requires money.
 If your company has been successful and you’re looking to capitalize on that, you might need extra cash on hand to take advantage of the opportunity.
 No matter which position you’re in, Shield Funding offers business funding options that can help your business grow.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 What Do I Need to Qualify?